Sagarv812/WinteROS_2025/Week 1/Week 1: Building StarkOS Foundations.md

     ],
 },
 ```
+Adding this entry point is like giving the subsystem a call sign.
+Now ROS knows exactly how to launch your publisher node on command.

+This is the ROS equivalent of Stark clearing a corner of the cave and wiring up his first test circuit-a tiny subsystem that sends out data into the suit.

 ### Writing a simple Subscriber Node
+If the publisher was Stark building a tiny module that speaks, the subscriber is the one that listens.
+Every suit needs both-output and feedback.

 Make the `listener.py` similarly as we have done for `talker.py`
 This is a basic subscriber node python script `listener.py` (taken from the official ROS tutorials from the website, and comments are added to help you understand the working of each line):
 ```bash